katttaryna/Assembly/README.md

 Requirements:
 Write a program that runs another program N times (N is a number in the range [1...255]).
 The name of the program to run is passed on the command line.

+code7

+Requirements:
+Write a program to output lines of text from a file with an interrupt handler 5.
+When a key is pressed, the program should write the contents of the screen to a .txt file.